igromanru/HD2-Farming-Guide/README.md

 # Currently Outdated!
-## Game update 4.1.0 broke the GameGuard Bypass and multiple scripts in the table!
+## Game update 4.1.0 broke the GameGuard Bypass
+Currently you need to get a working GameGuard Bypass somewhere else to be able to use the table.

 # Helldivers 2 Farming Guide by Igromanru